C.J. Abrams Player Props: Nationals vs. Padres

 C.J.
 Abrams At The Plate

-- Abrams is hitting .228 with 12 doubles, two triples, seven home runs and nine walks.
+- Abrams has 14 doubles, two triples, seven home runs and nine walks while batting .233.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.